American Gold Eagle: Value

 In addition to standard bullion coins (sometimes referred to as "scruffies"), the United States Mint also produces proof and uncirculated versions for coin collectors.
 These coins carry the Mint's mark ("W") beneath the date, and are produced exclusively at the West Point Mint in West Point, New York (formerly the West Point Bullion Depository).

-Mintage figures
+Mintages

-The figures listed below are the final audited mintages from the U.S. Mint and include coins sold both individually and as part of multi-coin sets.
+These final audited mintages from the U.S. Mint include coins sold both individually and as part of multi-coin sets.